NBCUTechnology/pubstack/README.md

     ```bash
     vagrant plugin install vagrant-hostsupdater
     ```
-    **NOTE:** if Bundler reports an error during this step, you may need to run `sudo gem install nokogiri -v '1.6.3.1'`.
+    **NOTE:** if Bundler reports an error during this step, you may need to run `sudo gem install nokogiri -v '1.6.3.1'` first.

 1. Create your config file from the default template and modify as needed (note each config has commented instructions):
     ```bash